Skip to content

 Of course, nothing replaces a hands-on evaluation.
 Always take the cart for a test drive.
 Pay attention to how easily it starts, listen for any unusual noises like knocking or sputtering, and feel for smooth acceleration.
 A healthy engine should run consistently without hesitation.
 A reputable dealer will always have maintenance records on hand for their pre-owned vehicles and will encourage you to take a spin.

-Inspect the Frame and Body
+Check the Frame for Rust and Damage

 A cart’s frame is its foundation, so a careful inspection is essential.
 Get down and look underneath the vehicle for any signs of rust, cracks, or damage, especially around the welds.
 In New England, where vehicles are exposed to changing seasons, frame integrity is particularly important.
 A little surface rust might be treatable, but significant corrosion can compromise the cart's safety and longevity.